kalantar/hub/CONTRIBUTING.md

 Welcome!
 We are delighted that you want to contribute to Iter8! 💖

-As you get started, you are in the best position to give us feedback on areas of our project that we need help with including:
+As you get started, you are in the best position to give us feedback on various topics, including:

 * Problems found during setup of Iter8
 * Gaps in the "your first experiment" tutorial and other documentation